anoncano/DA-BOX-59/README.md

 - `auth.js` – shared Firebase logic and toast notifications (exposed as `showNotif`)

 The admin panel lets you adjust the inactivity timeout and the relay hold time.
+It also lists all non-admin users with a dropdown to change their roles.
+After making changes, press **Save User Roles** to persist them.
 Configuration documents are readable by any signed-in user so the general panel can display the relay hold time.

 Invite tokens can be generated from the admin panel.
 Opening a token link will